kozlm/Lyra2/README.md

-# Lyra2 Algorithm implementation in Java
+# Lyra2 algorithm implementation in Java

-## Overview

-This project implements the Lyra2 password hashing algorithm on a single thread in Java.
+Implementation of the Lyra2 password hashing algorithm on a single thread in Java.
-One of the goals of this project is to follow as many OOP good practices as possible, while not making the code too complicated.
+One of the goals of this project was to follow OOP good practices, while not making the code too complicated.

-More information about [Lyra2][2] and the official Lyra2 [documentation][1].
+More information about [Lyra2][2] and the official [Lyra2 documentation][1].

 ## Features